pranavm2603/GitBasic/README.md

 # GitBasic

-This is my Firstc repo
+This is my First repo
 <br>
 Pranav(Majagaonkar)